lance-ying/phase_interface/VIDEO_SEGMENT_CONTROL.md

 1. Watch each video and identify 3 key moments
 2. Note the timestamps (in seconds) for each moment
-3. Update the `times` array in `stimuli.json`
+3. Update the `segments` array in `stimuli.json` with `start` and `end` times
 4. Test the interface to ensure segments work correctly
 5. Adjust timestamps based on pilot testing

 ## Testing Your Changes

+1. Deploy to Firebase: `firebase deploy --only hosting`
-1. Open the interface in your browser
+2. Open the interface in your browser
-2. Complete the tutorial and quizzes
+3. Complete the tutorial and quizzes
-3. Watch the first video and verify segments appear at correct times
+4. Watch the first video and verify segments appear at correct times
-4. Check that questions appear after each segment
+5. Check that questions appear after each segment
-5. Verify the final social rating question appears
+6. Verify the behavioral description page appears after all segments

 ## Troubleshooting

 - **Videos not loading**: Check file paths in `stimuli.json`
-- **Segments not working**: Verify `times` array has correct values
+- **Segments not working**: Verify `segments` array has correct `start` and `end` values
 - **Questions not appearing**: Check `part_id` logic in app.js
 - **Console errors**: Look for JavaScript errors in browser developer tools